Why You Should Avoid The Keto Diet

 People think that following something is better than just learning to eat actual food daily.
 But people are wrong.

 The keto diet isn’t something you can jump on and off of.
 It takes time to get your body into ketosis and it won’t happen if you “slip up”.

 It’s more of an all or nothing diet.

 Since most people can’t commit to this, all that’s really accomplished is binging on fat for a few weeks and boosting calories.
-Of course, then it’s followed by jumping back onto the diet and the cycle continues.
+Of course, then it’s followed by jumping back onto the restricted calorie diet and the cycle continues.

 If this is you, then I’m sorry but you’re just yo-yo dieting which is terrible for you.
 Again, focus on habits.

 This point comes back to the aspect that quality matters on the keto diet.
 But in addition to still choosing quality foods, you need to anticipate and counteract what may happen while on the diet.

 It’s common that people lose electrolytes and more water than normal on the keto diet.
 This may not seem like a big deal, but it will when your body produces necessary hormones to keep your body in homeostasis.